ljohnston/vim/README.md

 however, is a pain in the ass.

-The .cvimrc file (or actually, whatever you want to call it) doesn't support comment characters or else I'd have documented it this there.
+The .cvimrc file (or actually, whatever you want to call it) doesn't support comment characters or else I'd have documented it there.
 At any rate, here's how to get cVim working with a config file:

 - Install cVim in Chrome.
 - In Chrome, type :settings, which should take you to the configuration page